SeanJPeng/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. Plan
+\*\***<br>
+The Setting is home, in the closet and the entry door.
+It happens when you are picking cloths to wear, or forget bring unberalla when its raining.<br><br>
+The players are everyone in the home is involved in the interction.
+Everyone could benefit from this device.<br><br>
+The activity is when the players are picking cloths to wear, the light in the closet will flash different colors of lights to show today's weather.
+For example, warm yellow for sunny day, blue for rainy day, red for severe weather.
+Just for couple seconds, the colorful light will disappear and went back to original light.
+And when its rainy outside, and you forget to bring unberalla when leaving, There will be a voice to remind you bring the unberlla<br><br>
+The goal for each player is to dress properly according to the werather everyday.<br>**\*\*

+Below is a refined version of the story board.
 \*\***![Story Board New](https://github.com/SeanJPeng/Interactive-Lab-Hub/blob/Fall2021/Lab%201/sotryBoard_new.jpg)**\*\*